Eliyahu Zini: Biography

-Public Activities
+Public activities

-Education and Research in Jewish Disciplines
+Education and research in Jewish disciplines

 Rabbi Zini dedicates his time to disseminating Torah to the public.
 He began a program at the Technion which enabled students to add Torah study to their science and engineering studies.

 Zini's research in Torah-related fields focuses on books of the Geonim.
 Some of his research has been published in books, pamphlets, and articles.
 He has published series of books in Hebrew such as "Olamot BeIhudam" ("Worlds in their Unity"), "Erets Hemdatenu" ("Land of Our Desires").
 He has published chidushim (original Torah thoughts) of Rashbatz on tractates Rosh Hashanah and Kinnim of the Babylonian Talmud, as well as "Magen Avot," Rashbatz' commentary on Pirkei Avot.
 Similarly, he has published research on the history of halakha and the editing of the Talmud, such as "Rabanan Savora'ei ve-Klalei ha-Halakha" ("The Savoraim and the Rules of Halakha").
 He has also published letters of Elijah Benamozegh, Hebrew translations of Professor Emmanuel Levinas, Hebrew translations of Rabbi Léon Ashkenazi (with whom he was particularly close), and others.
-He also print*Olamot be-Ihudam – ed new land of Israel editions of the "Tefilat he-Hadash" siddur and "Mo'adei Hashem" mahzor for the Shalosh Regalim (the Three Pilgrimage Festivals).
+He also printed new Land of Israel editions of the "Tefilat he-Hadash" siddur and "Mo'adei Hashem" mahzor for the Shalosh Regalim (the Three Pilgrimage Festivals).

 Zini advocates for the joining of Torah study and science, claiming that it is fundamentally impossible for them to be contradictory.
 He opposes the methodology employed by Professor Nathan Aviezer in Aviezer's book "Bereishit Bara."
 The book uses scientific fact to prove the accuracy of the Torah, while Zini does not believe that such explanations are necessary.

 Zini's method of Torah study is based on a broad knowledge of the literature of the Tanaim and Amoraim, a deeper study of the earlier sources in Midrash halakha, and only then a discussion of the words of the Talmud and Rishonim.
 In Talmud study, Zini uses the writings of the Geonim.

 Zini is also involved in philosophy.
 He met Professor Emmanuel Levinas in France and translated some of his essays.
 He published four of Levinas' articles in a pamphlet entitled "Divrei Emmanuel" ("The Words of Emmanuel") and cites him in his lectures.

-Encouragement of Aliyah and Absorption into Israel
+Encouragement of Aliyah and absorption into Israel

 Rabbi Zini immigrated to Israel in 1970.
 He moved to Bnei Brak and began finishing his doctoral studies at the Technion.
 On his return to the Technion as an associate senior lecturer, Zini began activities to draw in the new immigrants from amongst the student body.
 A group of French immigrants formed the original basis of the minyan at the Technion synagogue.